scipr-lab/libsnark/README.md

 - libprocps for reporting memory usage
 - third-party libraries via git submodules (included)

-So far we have tested these only on Linux, though we have been able to make the library work, with some features disabled (such as memory profiling or GTest tests), on Windows via Cygwin and on Mac OS X. (If you succeed in achieving more complete ports of the library, please let us know!)
-See also the notes on [portability](#portability) below.
+So far we have tested these only on Linux, though we have been able to make the libsnark work, with some features disabled (such as memory profiling or GTest tests), on Windows via Cygwin and on Mac OS X. See also the notes on [portability](#portability) below.
+(If you port libsnark to additional platforms, please let us know!)

-For example, on a fresh install of Ubuntu 14.04, install the following packages:
+Concretely, here are the requisite packages in some Linux distributions:

+* On Ubuntu 16.04 LTS:

+        $ sudo apt-get install build-essential cmake git libgmp3-dev libprocps4-dev python-markdown libboost-all-dev libssl-dev

+* On Ubuntu 14.04 LTS:

         $ sudo apt-get install build-essential cmake git libgmp3-dev libprocps3-dev python-markdown libboost-all-dev libssl-dev

+* On Fedora 21 through 23:

+        $ sudo yum install gcc-c++ cmake make git gmp-devel procps-ng-devel python2-markdown

-Or, on Fedora 20:
+* On Fedora 20:

         $ sudo yum install gcc-c++ cmake make git gmp-devel procps-ng-devel python-markdown

+### Building

-Run the following, to fetch dependencies from their GitHub repos.
+Fetch dependencies from their GitHub repos:

     $ git submodule init && git submodule update

+Create the Makefile:

+    $ mkdir build && cd build && cmake ..

-Then, to compile the library, tests, and profiling harness, run:
+Then, to compile the library, tests, and profiling harness, run this within the `build directory:

-    $ mkdir build && cd build && cmake .. && make
+    $ make

-To create just the HTML documentation, run
+To create the HTML documentation, run

-    $ cd build && make doc
+    $ make doc

 and then view the resulting `README.html` (which contains the very text you are reading now).